KamiC6238/monaco-breakpoints/README.md

 # monaco-breakpoints

-## A typesafe library support breakpoints in monaco-editor like vscode
+## A type-safe library support breakpoints in monaco-editor like vscode

 ## Installing
 ```